MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ## set_generator_pin()
 Static function that sets an Arduino pin as the event generator.
 Unlike set_generator(uint8_t pin_number), this function will return the object the generator has been assigned to.
-It will always try to use the lowest possible channel number as possible, and will return a reference to the object `Event_empty` if the pin can't be assigned to a channel.
+It will always try to use the lowest possible channel number as possible, and will return a reference to the object `Event_empty` (generator number 255) if the pin can't be assigned to a channel.

 ### Declaration
 ``` c++